(Last Updated on : 28-01-2019)

-Central Secretariat refers to the various offices and departments, which are run by the secretaries of the Union Government.
+The Central Secretariat refers to the various offices and departments, which are run by the secretaries of the Union Government.
+The term Secretariat essentially means the Secretarys office.
+Central Secretariat functions to increase coordination at the central level and to advise the minister in policy making and administrative matters.
+In order to enable him to discharge his functions properly, it is necessary that he should be equipped with an office.
+This office is the Central Secretariat.
 There are different types of government offices in the administrative structure of India, which vary in the nature and range of functions.
 At the top of all these offices is the Secretariat.
-The word Secretariat means the secretary's office.
-The main function of the secretary is to advise the minister in policy making and administrative matters.
-In order to enable him to discharge his functions properly, it is necessary that he should be equipped with an office.
-This office is the Central Secretariat.

 Reasons for the Presence of Central Secretariat